 Just off state Route 6, this easy-to-follow 1.5-mile, heavily wooded loop trail surrounds the Fry Creek Campground on Palomar Mountain and offers possible opportunities to encounter birds and animals that you may not encounter in coastal or desert regions — maybe even deer.
 Watch out for rattlesnakes and stay on the well-maintained parts of the trail.
 This trail is right on the way to the Palomar Observatory and can easily be incorporated into a day trip.

-Safety is key for a fun hike, so consider the following tips before you head to the each trail:
+Safety is key for a fun hike, so consider the following tips before you head to each trail:

 Choose trails that appeal to your interests, but also consider accessibility and difficulty.